ekrich/sbt-scripting/README.md

 ## Appendix 1: Ammonite Scala Scripts

-Ammonite [Scala Scripts](http://ammonite.io/#ScalaScripts) are an alternative to **sbt** scripting.
+Ammonite [Scala Scripts](http://ammonite.io/#ScalaScripts) are an alternative to **sbt** scripting but requires installing Ammonite.
 My rationale for **sbt** scripting is that most people are using **sbt** already and it needs to be installed to do development.
 It also will download the needed Scala version so you only need Java installed.
 I prefer having as few tools as possible but Ammonite is a great tool so try it out if you wish.

 1. Ammonite web site. [http://ammonite.io/](http://ammonite.io/)
 2. Ammonite code on GitHub. [https://github.com/lihaoyi/Ammonite](https://github.com/lihaoyi/Ammonite)

 ## Appendix 2: Script support code details

 Scripting support was added with a relatively minor change.
 The script gets copied after stripping off the extension and adding `.scala` to the filename.
 This allows the extensions to vary but still ends up the same as before so the `.scala` file can be compiled.
-The first large step was to acually figuring out how to develop and debug **sbt** locally.
-The second was actually finding where and how to fix the problem and also understanding how things work enough to make the change.
+The first large step was to actually figuring out how to develop and debug **sbt** locally.
+The second was actually finding where and how to fix the problem and also understanding how things work well enough to make the change.

 This link shows the [commit details](https://github.com/sbt/sbt/commit/74510bc0a924c69008cb5ae01f43707c6373eb36).